Skip to Content

 Mr. Brad Bovenkerk

-Sam LaKamp will be recognized during the Ironmen volleyball team’s home match Oct.
+Sam Lakamp will be recognized during the Ironmen volleyball team’s home match Oct.
 16 against Urbana for surpassing 1,000 career assists, a milestone she reached Oct.
 4 in a 2-0 win over Quincy.

-Head coach Mrs. Christine Konopasek said the achievement places LaKamp among an elite group of setters in program history.
+Head coach Mrs. Christine Konopasek said the achievement places Lakamp among an elite group of setters in program history.

 “It’s maybe one kid every three or four years at best,” Konopasek said.
 “That depends on what offense we’re running, how much they’re playing and how efficient our hitters are.”